Sign in Create account

 Leyla

 With the size of your crochet hook and thickness of your yarn you can adjust the size of your butterfly.
 The smaller the crochet hook and the thinner the yarn the more delicate the crochet butterfly will be.
-For example while i was using a 1.75mm crochet hook and lace cotton yarn the butterfly came out about 5cm (2inc) wide and while using a 3.5mm crochet hook the butterfly was about 10cm (4inc) with at the wing span.
+For example, while I was using a 1.75mm crochet hook and lace cotton yarn, the butterfly came out about 5cm (2in) wide, and while using a 3.5mm crochet hook, the butterfly was about 10cm (4in) wide at the wingspan.

 • sl st – slip stitch